Transgender Model Isis King To Caitlyn Jenner: ‘We Do Not Need You To Save Us’

 Caitlyn Jenner famously rallied for Republicans during the 2016 presidential election, only to find out after Donald Trump won that they probably don’t have her best interests in mind.
-After it was recently announced that Trump would be working to overturn the Obama era transgender bathroom protection for students in public schools, she spoke out against the current POTUS.
+After it was recently announced that Trump would be working to overturn the Obama-era transgender bathroom protection for students in public schools, she spoke out against the current POTUS.
 That led to transgender model Isis King taking shots at Jenner in an open letter posted to Twitter.

 Isis King was the first transgender model to compete on America’s Next Top Model during cycle 11 of the reality show contest.
 Since gracing the ANTM runways, Isis has become one of the most visible transgender women when it comes to TV coverage, possibly only outshined by Caitlyn Jenner and Laverne Cox.